-It is a measure of quality - Quality measures include the curriculum structure, method of imparting knowledge, learned faculty and many more.
+It is a measure of quality - Quality measures include the curriculum structure, method of imparting knowledge, learned faculty, and many more.

 Do not eliminate a college because these numbers are not what you think they should be.
 Remember that no school will be perfect.

 When evaluating the graduation rates of a particular school, remember that students leave for an assortment of reasons that have nothing to do with the school itself.
 A student may change his major for something that isn't offered at the first college.
-Maybe a student was pining to go home or a family circumstance required an exchange to a school nearer to home.
+Maybe a student was pining to go home or a family circumstance required to exchange to a school nearer to home.

 Source: CSU CO3O13

-Top 10 Colleges with the highest graduation rates
+Top 10 Colleges with the Highest Graduation Rates